September 16, 2020 by

 A bankruptcy is considered personal liability protection because it is designed to protect the person filing for bankruptcy and to provide some sort of relief to him or her.
 The protection is granted by the court only after examining whether the defendant, or debtor, is able to repay all the debts and is not at risk of being unable to repay them in the future.
 This can only be determined by considering all aspects of a debtor’s financial position, including the debt amount and his or her ability to pay for it.

 Before filing for bankruptcy, the plaintiff must first obtain a written opinion that the person is in fact unable to pay the debts and can not make his or her installments on time.
 This opinion will be provided by a qualified and experienced bankruptcy lawyer.
 In cases of insolvency where the person has other assets, it is required to establish the value of these assets.
 A bankruptcy lawyer will help determine this value and prepare a detailed report on it.
+If the plaintiff does not have a bankruptcy attorney they will need to find one that can help with their filing.
+There are bankruptcy attorneys in Pennsylvania, New York, Texas, the list goes on, so the plaintiff can find one that works for their situation.

 According to federal bankruptcy laws, a bankruptcy is granted only if the court finds the debtor to be unable to pay for all the debts and that the assets of the debtor are worth less than the amount that could be owed to the creditors in the case of failure to pay back the debts.
 If the court finds this to be the case, it will either order the person to sell all the assets he or she owns to satisfy the debts or will declare that the bankrupt is incapable to pay for all the debts himself or herself.
 In such a situation, the court may allow a temporary court protection against further claims by the person filing for bankruptcy.